schWebDeveloper/ticket-control-system-official-api/README.md

 ##  Support

-For support, please contact [your-email@example.com] or open an issue in this repository.
+For support, please contact support@schdeveloper.pl or open an issue in this repository.